jdmitrijev/drivers/README.md

 6. run `php artisan key:generate` to generate the application key
 7. run `composer install` to install dependencies
 8. run `php app:init` to run migration and data seeding

+9. In order to see the results please open http://localhost/reports